 - shoulder joints

-Spine and vertebrae inflammation can spread to other joints, including the hips, shoulders, and ribs.
-The inflammation may affect the tendons and ligaments that connect to the bones.
-In some cases, the inflammation can spread to organs, such as the bowel or even the lungs.
+Spine and vertebrae inflammation can spread to other joints, including your hips, shoulders, and ribs.
+The inflammation may affect the tendons and ligaments that connect to your bones.
+In some cases, the inflammation can spread to organs, such as your bowel or even your lungs.

-Leaving ankylosing spondylitis untreated may lead to one of these conditions:
+Leaving ankylosing spondylitis untreated may lead to one or more of these conditions:

-- uveitis: inflammation that spreads to the eyes may cause pain, sensitivity to light, and blurred vision
+- Uveitis: Inflammation that spreads to your eyes may cause pain, sensitivity to light, and blurred vision.

-- fractures: Damaged, weakened bones may break easily.
-Fractures in the spine can damage the spinal cord and the nerves around it.
+- Fractures: Damaged, weakened bones may break easily.
+Fractures in your spine can damage your spinal cord and the nerves around it.

-- heart damage: Inflammation that spreads to your heart can cause an inflamed aorta.
-A damaged aortic valve may impair the heart’s ability to function properly.
+- Heart damage: Inflammation that spreads to your heart can cause an inflamed aorta.
+A damaged aortic valve may impair your heart’s ability to function properly.

-- osteoporosis: Weakened bones are common in people with ankylosing spondylitis.
-These weak, fragile bones give way to osteoporosis.
-Up to half of all patients with ankylosing spondylitis also have osteoporosis.
+Weakened bones are common in people with ankylosing spondylitis.
+These weak, fragile bones give way to osteoporosis, a condition that raises your risk of spinal fractures.
+Up to half of all patients with ankylosing spondylitis also may have osteoporosis.